rcl-coding/learn-csharp/verifiable-credentials/oop-c#.md

 - Static Classes

 ## Evidence Requirements
-You must be able to provide one or more **C# applications** that cover the skill and knowledge requirements for this credential.
+You must be able to provide one or more **Object Oriented C# applications** that cover the skill and knowledge requirements for this credential.